16 Best Lens for Event Photography: (2023 Guide & Reviews)

 When I compiled all the delivered photos I gave clients last year, the 23 millimeters 1.4 came on top of the provided photos.

-The 23 millimeters 1.4 coming out on top of delivered images speaks volumes about how good and how much it has in the professional setting.
+The 23 millimeters 1.4’s coming out on top of the delivered images speaks volumes about its quality and value in the professional setting.

 So, my following reason is that optics is a solid optical performer.

-It has that large 1.4 aperture to give you that little light-gathering capability and shallow depth of field, and it’s pretty sharp, wide open at 1.4.
+It has a large 1.4 aperture to give it a low light-gathering capability and a shallow depth of field, and it’s pretty sharp and wide open at 1.4.

 And I like the 23 millimeters 1.4 over its F2 equivalent because it is very sharp at its minimum focus distance.